 Travelling around Benelux by train: general tips

-Included in this page are tips on train travel in Benelux in general, and also some tips on neighbouring France and Germany.
+Included in this page are tips on train travels in Benelux in general, and also some tips on neighbouring France and Germany.
 There are also separate pages for country-specific tips on the Netherlands, Belgium, and Luxembourg, which can be accessed via the menu buttons.
-Below are network maps I have drawn for the regular passenger train services in Benelux and Nord-Pas-de-Calais (Far-Northern France) in 2020.
+Below are network maps I have drawn for the regular passenger train services in Benelux and Nord-Pas-de-Calais (Far-Northern France) in 2021.
 Due to the complexity of the networks, especially that of Belgium, I have opted to present the Benelux network in ten separate maps instead of one.
 The last of these ten maps is an overview map.
 Thereafter the train network of Nord-Pas-de-Calais is presented in three maps.
 (Click on the thumbnails to open the pdf's.)

 Local train network in the Netherlands: (A1 portrait)